TheRealMichaelWang/NoHoPython/README.md

   - No C++-esque `using namespace`'s(prevents pollution of the global namespace)
 - Runtime Saftey
   - Array access' are all bounds checked.
+  - No Undefined Behavior, despite targeting C
+    - Sequence of evaluation is guarenteed
 - Easy C interop
   - Effortless FFI interop with C, via the `cdef` keyword.
   - Include C headers with the `cinclude` keyword